 Today, Kevin and Rod Weber head up maintenance of the field, along with a staff of high school and college kids.
 Mark Niebur took over the lawn care of the field last year and Miesville still attracts swarms of baseball fans, along with field appreciators.

 Niebur’s staff cuts the field every two to three days, spot sprays for weeds during the season, fertilizes in the spring as well as three to four times during the season.

 “The goal is to keep it looking it that way,” Niebur said.”I think everybody who helps out down there has a passion for it.
 It is one of the nicer fields in the state for amateur baseball.
 The volunteers are really good about helping out.
 I don’t take a lot of credit.”

 The Mudhens will showcase the field this year for a different audience as the St. Paul Saints will play a game against Miesville May 12.
 It will be the third time the Saints have traveled to Miesville for a game.
 Meyers expects to draw around 800 to 1,000 fans.
-The club has spent will spend around $15,000 in upgrades to the park this season, Meyers said, by adding bleachers along the third-base line and fixing concrete.
+The club will spend around $15,000 in upgrades to the park this season, Meyers said, by adding bleachers along the third-base line and fixing concrete.

 The reason the Mudhens can afford to continue to work on the field comes from the work the concession stand does and the continued investment of profits into the park, Meyers said.
 Around 90 percent of the money generated from concession sales goes back to the field, Meyers said.

 The continued investment has a trickle down effect to each blade of grass and each speck of dirt to make Jack Ruhr Field a town ball treasure.